asingh125/asingh125/README.md

-### Hi there 👋

-I'm a student at the University of Pennsylvania studying Computer Science and Finance!
+Hello!
+I'm a student at the University of Pennsylvania studying Computer Science and Finance

 Visit my personal website to see a list of my projects: **[asingh125.github.io](https://asingh125.github.io/)**